The Sports Fan’s Guide to Healthy Snacking

 Whenever world-class athletes face off for athletic glory, you can be sure of one thing: The rest of us will be hunkered down with plenty of snacks as we root for our favorite contenders.

 That’s why Dr. Grupski advises sports fans to go in with a game plan of their own.
-Whether you’ll be cheering from your couch or venturing out to a viewing party, start from a place of self-awareness: “The best predictor of future behavior is past behavior,” Dr. Grupski explains.
+Whether you’ll be cheering from your couch or venturing out to a viewing party or a tailgate, start from a place of self-awareness: “The best predictor of future behavior is past behavior,” Dr. Grupski explains.
 “That pull is due in part to dopamine being released in our brains, a neurotransmitter that gives us a strong urge to take a specific action.”
 Do you tend to munch more when you’re parked in front of the TV?
 Do you enjoy a drink or two in social settings?
 Know thyself and proceed accordingly.

 From there, it’s all about building a playbook that allows you to savor your snacks and drinks with intention—an approach most people find way more enjoyable than randomly noshing on autopilot.
 Dr. Grupski recommends the “if/then” technique, which encourages you to think through likely scenarios.
-For example, “If I want to snack while watching the soccer match, I will fill one plate and then put that plate in the dishwasher when I’m done,” or “If I decide to drink, then I’ll have two IPAs, max.”
+For example, “If I want to snack while watching a soccer match, I will fill one plate and then put that plate in the dishwasher when I’m done,” or “If I decide to drink, then I’ll have two IPAs, max.”

 Need an assist in figuring out exactly what to eat and drink?
 Read below for a little expert coaching from Jaclyn London, MS, RD, CDN, WW's head of nutrition and wellness.